THE SEVEN DAY BLUEPRINT

 In Matthew 4:12-16 we see this passage from Isaiah quoted and applied to Jesus' manifestation in the Galilee region, when He began His ministry.

-Other Scriptures add weight to this: "the Lord God is a sun" (Ps 84:11) and Christ's description as "the Sun of Righteousness” in Mal 4:2.
+Other Scriptures support this, e.g. "the Lord God is a sun" (Ps 84:11) and Christ's description as "the Sun of Righteousness” in Mal 4:2.

 Did Christ (the great light) and the Church (the lesser light) appear in the fourth millennium?
 Yes they did.

-Putting all the Biblical data together, we see that Christ was born in 3965AM and died at Passover in the 4000th year from Creation, or in other words, the last year of the fourth millennium.
+Putting all the Biblical data together, we see that Christ was born in 3965AM and died at Passover in 4000AM, i.e. the last year of the fourth millennium.
 The Church was founded in the same year as Christ's death.
 These dates can be seen on the chart on the "HOME" page.

 The stars picture the members of the Church individually.